Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

 ### Epic - Dashboard Deployment and Release

-* **User Story** - As a developer, I want to deploy the dashboard on a cloud platform, so that the client can access the solution easily.
+* **User Story** - As a developer, I want to deploy the dashboard on a cloud platform, so that the client can access the solution easily. **Business Requirement 2**

     * Acceptance Criteria: